nubificus/urunit/README.md

   is set.
 - Reading and setting the environment variables for an application from a file.
 - Reading and setting the execution environment configuration for a process from a file.
+- Reading and mounting attached block devices defined in the configuration file.

 ## Building